danirus/django-comments-xtd/example/comp/README.md

-## comp demo
+## Comp Demo ##

-This demo implements two apps, each of which contains a model whose instances can received comments:
+The Comp Demo implements two apps, each of which contains a model whose instances can received comments:

- 1. Django app `articles`, contains the model `Article`
+ 1. App `articles` with the model `Article`
- 1. Django app `quotes`, contains the model `Quote`
+ 1. App `quotes` with the model `Quote`

 ### Features